-At this time of year with the crisp Autumn mornings, it’s so important that we have a hearty filling breakfast – especially the kids.
-So, its a great time to be thinking about one of the most nutritious, filling breakfasts you can get – porridge.
-In recent years, porridge has enjoyed a resurgence in popularity and, whereas in the past it used to be considered bland and boring, often eaten with salt or sugar and a splash of milk, these days people are adding cinnamon, apples, blueberries and even honey to spice it up a bit.
-I think its delicious – and its very healthy.
+At this time of year with the crisp Autumn mornings, it’s so important that we have a hearty filling breakfast – especially for the kids.
+So, it’s a great time to be thinking about one of the most nutritious, filling breakfasts you can get – porridge.
+In recent years, porridge has enjoyed a resurgence in popularity and, whereas in the past it used to be considered bland and boring, often eaten with salt or sugar and a splash of milk, these days people are adding cinnamon, apples, blueberries, and even honey to spice it up a bit.
+I think it’s delicious – and it’s very healthy.

 Well, you can, and I’m about to explain how to do it.

 So, let’s take a look…

 Yes, it is, there I said it!
 Most people think that porridge is just oats soaked and then boiled – and if that’s how you eat it then no wonder you think it’s boring!!

 Whereas many people enjoy it this way – in Scotland you may well be shot for eating it any other way – most of us like to add extra ingredients or put some toppings on – and this opens up a huge number of possibilities.
 In fact, it’s not unknown for me to make porridge into my main meal of the day.

 But, whether you want it for a hearty breakfast, a tasty lunch, or sweetened gourmet-style for dinner – porridge can fit the bill.

 And, did I mention that it’s super-healthy?
 Because it’s made primarily from oats, it’s great for digestion and is full of fiber – just what we need these days.
 Of course, it’s not just oats – look at some of the different ways its made around the world: